 |Pennsylvania Academy of Fine Arts|

 But down at the bottom of the buildings, well below street level on the bridge approaches, is a pretty intimidating scene right out of some novel by Charles Dickens, with cobblestones, dark alleys, deserted parking lots, and dim street lights.
 This is the area of the former terminal of the Baltimore and Ohio Railroad .
 In its time, the Terminal building was an admired product of the imagination of Frank Furness(pronounce:"furnace").
 It will be remembered that the Pennsylvania RR tracks run along the West bank, converting this lovely river into a depressing sight for several miles.
-The B&O was the first railroad in America, and for a while the two railroads were booming competitors.
+The B&O was the first railroad in America, and for a while, the two railroads were booming competitors.
 Both railroads have of course gone through bankruptcies and mergers, their names are gone.
 It's even hard to say for sure who owns what is left of them.

-Just about every railroad in America (the European ones are government subsidized) has been through bankruptcy, so the whole railway industry had a century of boom, but now has an uncertain future.
-The B & O at first only headed westward to Ohio, but then turned North to try for New York-Washington dominance by coming up the Schuylkill on its East side, going through a tunnel under the acropolis that now holds the Art Museum, and then turned East along Race Street to join the Reading Railroad at 12th Street.
-The Reading had a North-South spur called the Trenton Cut-Off which was to be the trunk line for the combined East coast railroad.
+Just about every railroad in America (the European ones are government subsidized) has been through bankruptcy, so the whole railway industry had a century of the boom but now has an uncertain future.
+The B & O at first only headed westward to Ohio, but then turned North to try for New York-Washington dominance by coming up the Schuylkill on its East side, going through a tunnel under the Acropolis that now holds the Art Museum, and then turned East along Race Street to join the Reading Railroad at 12th Street.
+The Reading had a North-South spur called the Trenton Cut-Off which was to be the trunk line for the combined East Coast railroad.
 Eventually, the Pennsylvania Railroad won this battle by avoiding acquisitions and using leased rights of way.
-Although it eventually became the dominant railroad of the country, the Pennsylvania only owned the property between Philadelphia and Pittsburgh, leasing all the rest from about 70 partner lines; it proved a better business model than purchasing the trackage.
+Although it eventually became the dominant railroad of the country, Pennsylvania only owned the property between Philadelphia and Pittsburgh, leasing all the rest from about 70 partner lines; it proved a better business model than purchasing the trackage.